zifeishan/capital-crunch/final-report/src/final-report.md

 A rich set of features can be applied to predict investments.
 A list of features are described as below:

-**Start-up attributes:**
+**Basic attributes:**

-- Unigrams (words) of short description of the start-up, with stopwords removed.
-- Total funding used: we think the more funding the startup has used, the more promising it is and the more likely it will get another funding raise.
+- Headquarters: the location of headquarters of the startup.
+We find that some specific VC likes to invest the startups in some specific areas.
+- Category: the category of the service of the startup.
+We know that some VC are fond of the startups running on some certain kinds of service.
 - Founded year: it is used combining with the total funding rounds.
 We use this to generate the negative example.
+- Number of Competitors: we think the more competitors the start-up has, the less likely it will get the investment.
+- Number of websites: we think that the more official websites the startup, the startup are more likely to get the investment since websites are indicative of the marketing potential.
 - Current team size: the size of founders in the start-up.
 We think the larger it is, the more likely it will be invested.

-- Number of Competitors: we think the more competitors the start-up has, the less likely it will get the investment.
-- Headquarters: the location of headquarters of the startup.
-We find that some specific VC likes to invest the startups in some specific areas.
-- Category: the category of the service of the startup.
-We know that some VC are fond of the startups running on some certain kinds of service.
+**People attributes**

+We think that investors will have the detailed evaluation for the founders and CEO of the startups and it highly affects whether the investment will happen or not.
+So we extract the following important features of founders and CEO of startups.

+- Names: the names could reveal which race the founders are or which countries the founders are from.
+- University of graduation: some investors have certain preference of people from some specific universities.
+- Has obtained MBA: the investors have preference to people who has MBA degree.
-- Total items of websites: we think that the more official websites the startup, the startup are more likely to get the investment since websites are indicative of the marketing potential.
+- Number of degree obtained: the more degree the founders or CEO have, the more likely they get the investment

-Note that in a logistic regression model, each investor will have different weights (coefficients) for these different attributes.
-For example, investor $A$ may prefer start-ups with headquarter in Beijing, $B$ may prefer start-ups with larger team size, $C$ will prefer start-ups in the category of artificial intelligence, etc.

-**Investor attributes:**

-- Total number of investments: if this investor has already invested more items, the more likely it gives a start-up investment under the same situation
-- Total number of acquisitions: it is similar to the total investment items.
-- Headquarters: the location of headquarters of the investor.
-It is similar to the feature of the startup's headquarter.
-- Category: the category of the service of the investor.
-It is similar to the feature of the startup's category.

-Note these features are not used in training independent logistic regressors, but they are useful in the full factor graph model.
+- Company worked in: this helps the investors to evaluate the working experience of founders.

+**Linguistic attributes**

+We try to utilize the linguistic attributes of startups to help improve the performance of the model.
+These linguistic features are extracted from the description of the startups.
+We think the description could kind of reveal some important information.

+We use Stanford CoreNLP to extract the following features from the description:

+- Location phrases
+- Unigram of lemmatized nouns

-## Getting training data
+## Getting Labeled Data

+### Positive Examples

 To train the predictor, we take ground truth investments in CrunchBase as positive training examples, that is, if an investor $I$ has invested in a startup $S$, we obtain a training example $(I, S, true)$ in $Investment$ relation.

+### Negative Examples

 For the negative training examples, it might not be desirable to simply label all pairs of $(investor, startup)$ that do not have a